HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

 The above further reinforces the role CDNs play in driving the adoption of new protocols.
 CDNs saw 29% traffic from HTTP/3 while statistically 0% for origin.
-Compared to 2024, we observed a sharp descrease in CDN usage for HTTP/1.1 in 2025.
+Compared to 2024, we observed a sharp decrease in CDN usage for HTTP/1.1 in 2025.

 {{ figure_markup(
   image="cdn-http-versions-mobile-3p.png",